 It is a rather safe destination, but like everywhere else it is best to keep your eyes open.
 There are some common scams and theft, so use common sense while you explore this incredible country.
 Try to avoid walking or driving while holding your phone.
-Especially in Bali there have been cases of people on scooters snatching the phone out of the hand of unknowing people and driving of.
+Especially in Bali, there have been cases of people on scooters snatching the phone out of the hand of unknowing people and driving off.

 Stay away from a locally produced booze called arak.
 It often contains methanol and drinking it can easily lead to alcohol poisoning.

 Medication and Drugs